-While it can’t prevent colds, however, the nutrient may help some people reduce their symptoms.
+However, the nutrient may help some people reduce their symptoms.
 A study published in the Journal of Health Care and Prevention in 2017 found that 480 milligrams of vitamin C taken with 800 milligrams of aspirin did reduce early symptoms of a cold compared to placebo.

-C and Your Skin
+Vitamin C and Your Skin

 Tips on Types

 If you do decide to take vitamin C pills, be aware that there are many varieties and not all of them are created equal.
 The Linus Pauling Institute reviewed different types of vitamin C supplements, looking at ease of absorption, among other factors.
 The institute concluded that three different kinds of vitamin C pills — liquid, tablets and chewable tablets — all appear to have equally good absorption.
 However, studies present conflicting evidence on the efficacy of timed-release vitamin C.

 What about the brands of vitamin C that tout their inclusion of bioflavonoids or rose hips?
 The Institute could find only one small study in which vitamin C with bioflavonoids positively affected the nutrient's absorption.